schnappv/density-based-clustering/README.md

 A package of density-based clustering methods for anomaly detection.

-The respo is located [here](https://github.boozallencsn.com/wcp/density-based-clustering).
+The repo is located [here](https://github.com/schnappv/density-based-clustering).

 ## About